mahowa/Covid-19-d3/README.md

 NY Times Live Dataset: https://github.com/nytimes/covid-19-data/tree/master/live

 ![Current View](current_view.gif)
+Brush over section of chart to select the time frame.
+Double click to reset the chart.

 *NOTE: Please update this picutre if you make changes to the ui/add anything to the page*